mythaxis/SnoakCity/content/post/18 Feeling the Heat.md

 “I haven’t quite decided yet whether there’s any drink to be had!”
 Strag said.
 “Buron’s a seasoned agent, but he’s been under stress, and the resourceful Sireen obviously needs to unwind.
 I think I might allow them a bit of relaxation.
 Bear in mind that by this point Haldegath’s characters would already be sweaty and grunty.”

-“Like in *Glow Bright and the Humunculi*? suggested Yethne, feigning innocence.
+“Like in *Glow Bright and the Homunculi*? suggested Yethne, feigning innocence.
 “I can never remember all their names.”

 “Crazy, Sleazy, Breezy and Queasy,” said Strag.
 “Not to mention Teasy,” he added pointedly, swivelling round to face her.
 “Now, Sireen Thrist is about to discover a half-bottle of a quite palatable liqueur in one of the kitchen cupboards, and despite her earlier abruptness, she will generously offer to share it with Scover.
 Will he accept, I wonder?”